-Recalling God’s work on the saints through the ages and their experiences as recorded in the Bible, we cannot help but have awe for God in our hearts.
+Recalling God’s work on the saints through the ages and their experiences as recorded in the Bible, we cannot help but have awe towards God in our hearts.
 Moses had been in the wilderness for forty years.
 His day was spent with prairie and sand and night with sheep and stars.
 He ate fruits and drank spring water.
-Over the course of the forty years, his heroic pride had been worn down; his temper had gradually disappeared; his will and faith had been tempered by the harsh environments; and his reliance on and obedience to God had been formed through the hardships in life.
-Finally, he could be used by God and entrusted with the great task to lead the Israelites out of Egypt.
+Over the course of the forty years, his heroic pride had been completely worn down; his temper had gradually disappeared; his will and faith had been tempered by the harsh environments; and his reliance on and obedience to God had been formed through the hardships in life.
+Finally, he could be used by God and entrusted with the great task of leading the Israelites out of Egypt.

-I thought ofsaying: “The greater God’s refinement, the more people’s hearts are able to love God.
+I thought of God’s words saying: “The greater God’s refinement, the more people’s hearts are able to love God.
 The torment in their hearts is of benefit to their lives, they are more able to be at peace before God, their relationship with God is closer, and they are better able to see God’s supreme love and His supreme salvation.
 Peter experienced refinement hundreds of times, and Job underwent several trials.
 If you wish to be made perfect by God, you too must undergo refinement hundreds of times; only if you have to go through this process, and have to rely upon this step, are you able to satisfy God’s will, and be made perfect by God.
 Refinement is the best means by which God makes people perfect; only refinement and bitter trials can bring out the true love for God in people’s hearts.
 Without hardship, people lack the true love for God….”

 “Refinement does not mean removing people from before God, nor does it mean destroying them in hell.
 It means changing man’s disposition during refinement, changing his motivations, his old views, changing his love for God, and changing his whole life.
 Refinement is a real test of man, and a form of real training, and only during refinement can his love serve its inherent function.”

 “When God works to refine man, man suffers, his love of God becomes greater, and more of God’s might is revealed in him.
 The less man’s refinement, the less his love of God, and the less God’s might is revealed in him.
-The greater his refinement and pain and the more his torment, the deeper his true love of God will be, the more genuine his faith in God will be, and the deeper his knowledge of God will be.
+The greater his refinement and pain and the more his torment, the deeper his true love of God will be, the more genuine hiswill be, and the deeper his knowledge of God will be.
 In your experiences you will see that those who suffer great refinement and pain, and much dealing and discipline have a deep love of God, and a more profound and penetrating knowledge of God.”